areddyraja/azimuth-nextjs/content/pages/index.md

         avatar_alt: Eric Widget's photo
         content: >-
           Akrantha helped us in building a Net Connect center for monitoring and upgrading OS of a setup box.
-          Akrantha built the product and got deployed in production in less 3 months. handed over the source and managed it for a year before taking complete ownership
+          Akrantha built the product and got deployed in production in less 3 months.
+They handed over the source and managed it for a year before we took the complete ownership
       - author: Jayadev
         avatar: images/review2.jpg
         avatar_alt: Parsley Montana's photo
         content: >-
-          Akrantha helped us in buidling a moives recommendations products.
-They helped us with requirements, architecture Their experience helped us take the product to initial customers early
+          Akrantha helped us in buidling a movie recommendation system.
+They scraped the data from IMDB, Wikipedia and created deep meta content.
+Build SaaS dashboards using React.
+The agile approach helped us to deliver the product quickly to the customers.
       - author: Raghav
         avatar: images/review3.jpg
         avatar_alt: Jonquil Von Haggerston's photo
         content: >-
-          Akrantha helped us in quickly providing and building an Android App in Financial education.
+          Akrantha helped us in quickly providing and building an Android App in Fintech education domain.
-          We were struggling to get this product done due to non avaiability of resourfes.
-Akrantha made it smooth and provided the confidence
+          We were struggling to get this product done due to non avaiability of resources.
+Akrantha made it smooth and provided the confidence and took ownership in a short period of time.

   - section_id: call-to-action
     type: section_cta